 Discomfort is not a signal to stop; it’s a reminder that transformation is occurring.
 When approached with reflection, journaling, and gentle self-care, you honor your evolving self and your spirit’s quiet, powerful growth.

-Tip: Pair your journaling with an energy healing candle to create sacred space for reflection, insight, and alignment.
+Tip: Pair your journaling practice with an energy healing candle to create a calm, intentional space for reflection, insight, and alignment.

 Back to blog